iizukanao/clib/README.md

 ## MPEG-TS (mpegts.{c,h})

-Writes MPEG-TS with libavformat.
+Write MPEG-TS with libavformat.

 ### Functions

     AVFormatContext *mpegts_create_context();

-Prepares new MPEG-TS stream and returns the pointer to AVFormatContext.
+Prepare new MPEG-TS stream and returns the pointer to AVFormatContext.

     void mpegts_open_stream(AVFormatContext *format_ctx, char *filename, int dump_format);

-Opens new file for writing.
+Open new file for writing.
 If `dump_format` is 1, details of output format is written to the terminal.

     void mpegts_close_stream(AVFormatContext *format_ctx);

-Closes the file.
+Close the file.
 If this function completes, the file is ready for play.

     void mpegts_destroy_context(AVFormatContext *format_ctx);